 [0.147s][info ][safepoint,stats ] Maximum vm operation time (except for Exit VM operation) 0 ns

-Running java -Xlog:help prints a lot of useful information that includes all of the available tags.
+Running java -Xlog:help prints a lot of useful information that includes all the available tags.
 Do know that not all tags can be usefully combined at all levels.
-The next blog post on UL will include a list of all of the functional tag sets combinations for each log level.
+I’ve written a followup blog post that lists all the available levels and tags to help understand what is available.

 Decorators